Published

 Ted is a Founder and Managing Partner of ClearPoint Strategy and leads the sales and marketing teams.

 Ted Jackson is the co-founder of ClearPoint Strategy, a B2B SaaS platform that empowers organizations to execute strategic plans with precision.
-A Duke and Harvard Business School alumnus, he brings over 30 years’ experience in strategy execution—including 15 years with Kaplan and Norton on the Balanced Scorecard.
+A Duke and Harvard Business School alumnus, he brings over 30 years' experience in strategy execution—including 15 years implementing the Balanced Scorecard framework in the field.
 Ted works closely with customers to ensure the software meets unique challenges, continually refining the platform with his global expertise.

 Table of Contents